nagarajbhat/indeed-job-extractor/README.md

 # indeed-job-extractor
-A quick flask app to download indeed jobs into excel sheet
+A quick flask app that automates and downloads indeed jobs into excel sheet